yashsriram/yashsriram.github.io/README.md

     - [ ] DAG search.
     - [ ] DAG latex type set description.
     - [ ] More control on rendering and ui (need force directed layout implementation i.e. spring-mass simulation).
 - Make sure that design minimizes constructs.
 Minimize current content.
+    - [ ] Use nom or regex to create a syntax.
     - [ ] Design should be such that clumsy graph should be difficult to create.
     - [ ] Graph level; Measure of clumsiness and cleaning the graph.
 Detect clumsy additions on create.
 Suggest cleaning graph.
         - [ ] Untangling/Unwebbing.